Neuromarketing: Concept

 Collecting information on how the target market would respond to a product is the first step involved for organisations advertising a product.
 Traditional methods of marketing research include focus groups or sizeable surveys used to evaluate features of the proposed product.
-Some of the conventional research techniques used in this type of study are the measurement of cardiac electrical activity (ECG) and electrical activity of the dermis (AED) of subjects.
+Some of the conventional research techniques used in this type of study are the measurement of cardiac electrical activity (ECG) and electrical activity of the dermis (EDA) of subjects.
 However, it results in an incompatibility between market research findings and the actual behavior exhibited by the target market at the point of purchase.
 Human decision-making is both a conscious and non-conscious process in the brain, and while this method of research succeeded in gathering explicit (or conscious) emotions, it failed to gain the consumer's implicit (or unconscious) emotions.
 Non-conscious information has a large influence in the decision-making process.